Jahia/jcontent/README.md

 - `target` is the location id where this action should be displayed
 - `requiredPermission` set the required permission to display the action
 - `labelKey` is the key to use to display the label
+- `requiredAllowedChildNodeType` defines the required allowed child type to make that action being displayed
+- `hideOnNodeTypes` defines a list of types on which the action should not be displayed
+- `shownNodeTypes` defines a list of types on which the action should be displayed

 Note that some of the properties can be defined as default properties in `Actions/defaultActions.js` and override within the configuration file.